 - How does withholding tax work?

-- What payments are subjected to withholding tax?
+- Nature of payments that are subject to withholding tax

 - When to pay Singapore withholding tax?